EY Business Apprenticeship - Assurance

 - You can work in a dynamic, buzzing, fast-paced environment in central business hubs all over the UK, from Aberdeen to London’s Canary Wharf.

-- So much of your work in financial services assurance is client-based that you can spend a large portion of your day outside the office going to meet clients.
+- So much of your work in assurance is client-based that you can spend a large portion of your day outside the office going to meet clients.

 - You can get to lead client meetings, not just attend them.